yatiml/yatiml/docs/tutorial.rst

 it as the new value.
 If a string value was used that we do not know how to convert, we raise a :class:`yatiml.SeasoningError`, which is the appropriate way to signal an error during execution of ``yatiml_savorize()``.

-Note that a ``yatiml_savorize()`` class method for an enum has a slightly different signature: it takes a :class:`yatiml.ScalarNode` instead of :class:`yatiml.ClassNode`.
-Since enums are strings on the YAML text side, you need helper functions that can manipulate strings, and that's what ScalarNode provides.

 (At this point I should apologise for the language mix-up; the code uses North-American spelling because it's rare to use British spelling in code and so